GeorgeGrig/midnight/index.md

 ~[Facebook Event Crawler](https://github.com/GeorgeGrig/FB-Event-Crawler) grabs info from movie related Facebook events and catalogs them.
 ~[Patient Diagram Maker](https://github.com/GeorgeGrig/Patient-diagram-maker) A *badly written* temparature-day-medication diagram maker that can be used to visualise data.
 ~[Facebook Poster Webapp](https://github.com/GeorgeGrig/Facebook-Poster-WebApp) creates facebook posts, through a "web app", using a Google sheet as an input.
-~[Rss Feed Extractor](https://github.com/GeorgeGrig/Rss-feed-extractor) extracts youtube rss feeds urls from the opml file and turns 100 rss feeds into 1 with the help of rss mix.
+~[Rss Feed Extractor](https://github.com/GeorgeGrig/Rss-feed-extractor) extracts youtube rss feeds urls from the Google backup json file and turns 100 rss feeds into 1 with the help of rss mix.
 ~[More...](https://github.com/GeorgeGrig?tab=repositories)

 ## skills